 Are you a veteran interested in educating future generations about the impact of the Vietnam war and era?
-Download a copy of VVMF’s Echoes From the Wall speakers bureau guidelines and contact schools in your community to teach the lessons in the classroom!Download the Echoes Speakers Bureau Guidelines
+Download a copy of VVMF’s The War and The Wall speakers bureau guidelines and contact schools in your community to teach the lessons in the classroom!Download The War and The Wall Speakers Bureau Guidelines

 Content Advisory Committee

 VVMF’s Content Advisory Committee is comprised of historians and experts in teaching who can guide VVMF’s education programs and materials.
 Their primary goal is help craft a concise and compelling narrative of the Vietnam War.Meet the Advisory Committee